Yitzack/Short-Projects/Det_Sim/README.md

 ## Compile directions for g++

-g++ Sim.cpp Mass_Spring.cpp Vector3.cpp -O3 -fopenmp
+g++ Sim.cpp Mass_Spring.cpp Vector3.cpp -O3 -fopenmp -o Sim
+g++ Replot.cpp -O3 -o Replot

+## Run directions

+Requires gnuplot to be installed.
+Otherwise, a gnuplot script will be written to the terminal with nowhere to go.

+./Sim | gnuplot
+./Replot | gnuplot